 Maybe you've just started taking cake orders.
 Maybe you just want to get everything baked ahead of time so you can rest for a while.
 Maybe you want to save time by baking "in bulk" and be able to pull out cakes, as needed, for decoration.
 Whatever the reason, it is absolutely possible to bake a ton of cakes and take steps to preserve them properly for future use.

-You may think that this will alter the taste of the cakes, but if you follow these simple instructions, you'll find that your cakes taste just as good, if not better, once they're thawed and decorated.
+The best part?
+You can preserve cakes without sacrificing their fresh taste.
+If you follow these simple instructions, you'll find that your cakes taste just as good, if not better, once they're thawed and decorated.

 Bake the Perfect Cake